aakriti-poudel-chhetri/eds220-hwk4/README.md

 Due to the large size of data, the data folder is included in .gitignore and is not tracked by version control.

-For Task 2
-In this assigment, we are using the following datasets.
+In this assignment, we will be using the following datasets.

-**Simplified collection of bands from the Landsat Collection 2 Level-2** The first dataset is a simplified collection of bands (red, green, blue, near-infrared and shortwave infrared) from the Landsat Collection 2 Level-2 atmosperically corrected surface reflectance data, collected by the Landsat 8 satellite.
+- **Simplified collection of bands from the Landsat Collection 2 Level-2** The first dataset is a simplified collection of bands (red, green, blue, near-infrared and shortwave infrared) from the Landsat Collection 2 Level-2 atmosperically corrected surface reflectance data, collected by the Landsat 8 satellite.

 The data was retrieved from the [Microsof Planetary Computer data catalogue](https://planetarycomputer.microsoft.com/dataset/landsat-c2-l2) and clipped to an area surrounding the fire perimeters.

-**Fire perimeters for the Eaton and Palisades fires** The second dataset is of fire perimeters for the Eaton and Palisades fires, and is retrieved from the [County of Los Angeles Open Data](https://data.lacounty.gov/).
+- **Fire perimeters for the Eaton and Palisades fires** The second dataset is of fire perimeters for the Eaton and Palisades fires, and is retrieved from the [County of Los Angeles Open Data](https://data.lacounty.gov/).
 The data can be accessed from the [link](https://data.lacounty.gov/maps/ad51845ea5fb4eb483bc2a7c38b2370c/about).

 ## Data Citation